This feature is only available on paid accounts and requires Author user level or higher.

 When editing your CSS, make sure you don’t have any other background properties in your code, because they can override the background image.

 - When working in the Template Editor, merge tags will not render in previews or test emails.
-If you want to see how merge tags will render for subscribers, create a campaign from the template, and use our preview and test options.
+If you want to see how merge tags will render for contacts, create a campaign from the template, and use our preview and test options.